MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-server-to-server-authentication.md

   - Set variables you'll be using in later steps.

-  - Upload the new on-premises STS certificate to SharePoint Online.
+  - Upload the new on-premises STS certificate to SharePoint in Microsoft 365.

   - Add a Service Principal Name (SPN) to Azure.

-  - Register the SharePoint Online application principal object ID with on-premises SharePoint Server.
+  - Register the SharePoint in Microsoft 365 application principal object ID with on-premises SharePoint Server.

-  - Configure a common authentication realm between your on-premises SharePoint Server farm and SharePoint Online.
+  - Configure a common authentication realm between your on-premises SharePoint Server farm and SharePoint in Microsoft 365.

   - Configure an Azure Active Directory application proxy on-premises.